100 Years of History

 Pastor Dave Murdock (2003-2007)

-While at MBC, Dave was instrumental in establishing Lighthouse Christian Academy and moved it and MBC from its brick building on Route 9 (now the library) to its current location on Hilliard.
-MBC influenced the establishment of Island Baptist Church and Forked River Baptist Church.
-Dave also met Bob and Nancy Wick in the 1970s.
-In his words, “Bob was pretty amazing,” and instrumental in both televising and radio-broadcasting Dave’s sermons on WJRZ and WYRS.
+While at Manahawkin Baptist, Dave was instrumental in establishing Lighthouse Christian Academy and moved it and MBC from a brick building on Route 9 (now the library) to its current location on Hilliard.
+MBC also influenced the establishment of Island Baptist Church and Forked River Baptist Church.

 Peter Gowesky started as a youth pastor in March 2004.
 Among others, Grace Calvary supported the missionary Monique Ladoz of Widows Might, who is Murdock’s son’s mother-in-law.
 Building improvements included flooring, AC, and painting.